OECD Home › Directorate for Science, Technology and Industry › Innovation in science, technology and industry › More publications and documents

 More publications and documents

-This electronic publication provides recent statistics on the resources devoted to the R&D in OECD countries and in seven non-member economies.
+This electronic publication provides recent statistics on the resources devoted to the R&D in OECD countries and in nine non-member economies.

 This report addresses a number of policy-relevant themes around innovation and inclusive development.
 It provided background reflection for a conference on the topic organised by the OECD and South Africa’s Department for Science and Technology on 21 November 2012 in Cape Town.

 The purpose of this review is to obtain a comprehensive understanding of the key

 elements, relationships and dynamics that drive the Swedish innovation system and the